RandomLinuxUser1/akura-updates/Update.md

+# 565cecd

+- Added AkuraOS!
+Experimental, but it's pretty good — also did some more updates to server-sided stuff

 # ae165fe

 - New AI personality picker in Settings > AI: Coding Buddy, Teacher, Schoolwork Agent, Tsundere, or Work Agent